axisgroup/evaluation-toolkit/1. Following best practices/README.md

 ### Compactness

 Eric Steven Raymond, writing about good software design (http://catb.org/~esr/writings/taoup/html/ch04s02.html), offers this piece of advice:

-“Compactness is the property that a design can fit inside a human being's head...Compact software tools have all the virtues of physical tools that fit well in the hand.
-They feel pleasant to use, they don't obtrude themselves between your mind and your work, they make you more productive.”
+> “Compactness is the property that a design can fit inside a human being's head...Compact software tools have all the virtues of physical tools that fit well in the hand.
+They feel pleasant to use, they don't obtrude themselves between your mind and your work, they make you more productive.
+>
+>  Compact is not equivalent to ‘weak’.
+A design can have a great deal of power and flexibility and still be compact if it is built on abstractions that are easy to think about and fit together well.
+Nor is compact equivalent to ‘easily learned’; some compact designs are quite difficult to understand until you have mastered an underlying conceptual model that is tricky, at which point your view of the world changes and compact *becomes* simple. ”

+Few tactics to design compact dashboards-

-A dashboard can be broken into bite-sized pieces, each built around a key question.
+1. Break a dashboard into bite-sized pieces, each built around a key question.
+2. Increase data-ink ratio by leveraging data dense visualization techniques such as small multiples, glyphs, sparklines etc.

 ### Minimize Choices